s-amiour/mi-flash/README.md

 Try it now: https://s-amiour.github.io/mi-flash/
 ### Why?

-* I wanted to create an flashcard application that aids me to practice French words/phrases and their definitions.
+* I wanted to create an flashcard application that aids me to practice French words/phrases and their definitions/answers.

 ## Features